port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/timer.md

 # Timer

-Timer is a data type used to define an expiration date/lifespan on a specific property.
+Timer is a data type used to define an expiration date/lifespan of a specific entity.

 ## 💡 Common timer usage